-Venus is so much brighter than any other planet viewed in the sky.
+Venus is much brighter than any other planet viewed in Earth’s sky.
 It’s the third-brightest object in the sky, after the sun and moon.
 Click the links below to learn more about why Venus is so bright and when to see it as its brightest:

-Astronomers use the term albedo to describe how bright a planet is.
-When light strikes a planet, some is absorbed by the planet’s surface or atmosphere – and some is reflected.
+With Venus, something else is going on.
+Astronomers use the term albedo to describe how bright a planet is in absolute terms.
+When sunlight strikes a planet, some of the light is absorbed by the planet’s surface or atmosphere – and some is reflected.
 Albedo is a comparison between how much light strikes an object – and how much is reflected.

 Venus greatest illuminated extent in evening sky: July 10, 2015

 Venus greatest illuminated extent (in morning sky) September 21, 2015

 Bottom line: Venus is very bright.
 It’s the third-brightest object in the sky, after the sun and moon.
 That’s partly because sunlight is easily reflected by acidic clouds in the atmosphere of Venus.
 This planet is brightest around the time it passes between us and the sun.
 In 2015, its times of greatest brilliancy for Venus will occur around July 10 and September 21.